Severynson/Scaner-Parser-Evaluator-for-Lexp/README.txt

+- To use parser
+Create an input file with the Lexp code.
+Then open terminal in this folder and input
+"python3 parser.py <input_file_title>.txt" (default output file will apply)
+or
+"python3 parser.py <input_file_title>.txt <output_file_title>.txt"

 - To use a scaner open the terminal in this folder and input "python3 ./scaner.py <input_file_title>.txt <output_file_title>.txt" to your command line tool.
 Usecase example: